HashNuke/ennio/README.md

 * Should prepend a "Received" header with mandatory protocol in the via clause.
 example: "from [ClientIP] by [self-ip] via SMTP, [date]"

-## RFC notes

-* All commands begin with a command verb.
-* Some commands do not accept arguments

-* All replies begin with a three digit numeric code.
-* Some reply codes are followed by free form text
-* Verbs and argument values are not case-sensitive
-  * exception is the mailbox local part of the address
-* Few SMTP servers violate RFC and require uppercase verbs.
-* Should support 8BITMIME extension
-* Normally failures produce 550 or 553 replies
 * 421 response if need to shutdown SMTP service
 * EHLO with address literal for clients or FQDN for relays
   * size
   * extension list
-* HELO
-* QUIT
-* VRFY
-* EXPN
-* RSET
 * What happens to Bcc emails?
 Are they sent the 2nd time or single copy?

 ## RFCs